mrvlsaf/HospitalManeagement/README.md

 # HospitalManeagement
-A short project on hospital management using graphics and classes in C++.
+A Project on Hospital Management using graphics and classes in C++.
-Happy Coding.